jconsoli/brocade-rest-api-applications/README.md

 * Replaced all bare exception clauses with explicit exceptions
 * Improved search and added more examples

+**Updated 28 Apr 2022**

+* Added support for new URIs in FOS 9.1
+* Moved some generic libraries from brcddb to brcdapi

 **applications**

 Contains modules used primarily for SAN automations tasks: